-Recent research says otherwise.
+Research says otherwise.

-In fact, a recent breast cancer study shows women with breast cancer who ate the most soy (from food, not supplements) were 21 percent less likely to die from any cause within 9.5 years of diagnosis.
+In fact, a 2017 breast cancer study shows women with breast cancer who ate the most soy (from food, not supplements) were 21 percent less likely to die from any cause within 9.5 years of diagnosis.

 “Plant estrogens from soy only have a mild estrogen-like effect in the body.
 Like most foods, soy can be healthfully included in a healthy lifestyle,” said Paula McIntyre, a Marshfield Clinic registered dietitian.